What is HOA/Condo Law?

 Yes.
 HOA and condo members have very important legal rights.
 As an example, under Illinois law, condo owners have the right to:

-- Attend most, but not all, board meetings; and
+- Attend most, but not all, board meetings

 To be clear, a condo owner’s rights also come with legal obligations.
 Most importantly, condo owners have a legal responsibility to pay monthly fees and special assessments on time.
 Additionally, individual members must abide by any applicable restrictive covenants.